10 Venomous Thai Snakes From Rare To Famous

 © Wikimedia Commons User: Jaka firman purnama – CC BY-SA 4.0

-A close relative of the better known Malaysian blue coral snake.
-This venomous snake mainly lives in southern provinces adjacent to the Malaysian border.
-It has an honour bestowed upon it by nature: it’s one of 3 calliophis species to have massively elongated venom glands, which don’t just occupy their small round heads, but stretch 1 third of the way down their bodies, deep into their ribcage.
+This species has an honour bestowed upon it by nature: it’s one of 3 Calliophis species (out of 15 worldwide) to have massively elongated venom glands, which don’t just occupy their small round heads, but stretch one third of the way down their bodies, deep into their ribcage.
 This is one power, but the serpent gods then take away, as the Malaysian banded coral snake (Calliophis intestinalis) is hobbled by a tiny mouth.

 Over the next 6 hours, he would experience recurring waves of vomiting, perspiration and breathing struggles, but inbetween, he would be strangely OK.
 Likewise, his pulse was only slightly elevated.
 Another symptom was a dull pain at the back of his head, and 5 hours post bite he was overcome by chattering teeth and an uncontrollably shivering body.
-Six hours post bite it was all over, except for post-illness shakiness.
+Six hours post bite, it was all over, except for some mild post-illness shakiness.

 10 Malaysian blue krait